Yoav666s/dnd-wiki/_pages/reckonfall.md

 | Recall | Knowledge | Your ability to remember important details. |
 | Stealth | Agility | Your ability to move quietly, unheard and unseen. |

+# Resting
+In Reckonfall, you can take a Rest or a Break.

 # Combat
 In combat, you can do all kinds of stuff.
 I'll figure it out, don't you worry.

 ## Attacking
 When you attack, whether it be with a Precision weapon (like a rapier or a pistol) or with your Brawn (a hammer, a fist, or a kick) you roll with a DT equal to the opponent's DR.

+## Movement
+On your turn in combat, you can move a number of a squares (or hexagons) equal to your speed.

+## Rounds
+Each round of combat takes 10 in-game seconds.
+After every 6 rounds (or 1 in-game minute), on the start of each creature's turn, that creature must succeed an Endurance check.